mircealungu/Pomodoro-Box/README.md

 1. Download and install [Pomodoro Desktop](http://mac.majorgeeks.com/files/details/pomodoro_desktop.html) by Ugo Landini

 2. Open the Preferences of Pomodoro Desktop.
-Go to the Script tab and paste the following script for the End event (I pasted using the mouse; the keyboard shortcut did not work):
+Go to the Script tab and paste the following script for the End event (I used the mouse; the keyboard shortcut did not work):

     ```
     do shell script "echo  `date '+%Y/%m/%d %H:%M'`, $pomodoroName >> ~/Dropbox/Apps/PomodoroBox/box.txt"